 What will happen in your sessions?

-Typically, treatment begins using a behavioral model (with special exercises given at the end of each session to be practiced at home by yourself or with your partner).
+Sex therapy treatment typically begins using a behavioral model (with special exercises given at the end of each session to be practiced at home by yourself or with your partner).
 Treatment is usually short-term.
 However, when necessary, the therapist will work with you to resolve long-term underlying issues which may inhibit free expression of sexuality.
 Please note, all of our sex therapists are also trained in couples therapy and marriage counseling.
 Some of our sex therapists have specific training in sex addiction recovery, sexual trauma, gender dysphoria, and kink as well as alternative life styles.
 We work with clients who are single, dating, separated, divorced or married.
 Call today and speak with our founder Alex Caroline Robboy (267) 324-9564 and she can help identify which of our sex therapists would be the best match for you.
+For your convenience we have an office in Society Hill and the Art Museum / Fairmount area of Center City.

 - How To Choose A Therapist